crunchy-devops/jenkins-pic/README.md

 scroll the log fil, and get the secret value
 **DO NOT install any plugins now, we need a fresh install**

-## Create an admin user
+## Change admin password
+click on admin in a left upper right hand side of a screen
+Hit configure
-Provides all information and the new password
+and change the password
+go to Defined time zone.
+Select Europe/Paris
+Press apply and save
+You may get some errors so you need to login in again using your new password.

 ## Overview
 Here is an overview of all tools: